 These are the old New York-style zeppoles that are egg-free.
 Perhaps you remember these yummy treats.
 They used to fry these Italian donuts up in the pizzerias by the dozens like donut holes.
 If you like this recipe, try French toast casserole, sour cream coffee cake, and crumb cake.

-- Granulated sugar: for a touch of sweetness
+- Granulated sugar: Just a little bit for sweetness

 This is just the summary version of the recipe.
 See the recipe card below for ingredients and complete instructions.